klept0/C25K-Calendar-Creator/C25K Calendar Creator/c25k_ics_generator_readme.md

 **DISCLAIMER: This script is for informational purposes only and is NOT a substitute for professional medical advice, diagnosis, or treatment.
 Always consult your healthcare provider before starting any new exercise program, especially if you have hypertension or other pre-existing health conditions.
 Use this script at your own risk.
 The author assumes no responsibility for any injury or health issues that may result from using this script.**

 This script generates a personalized Couch to 5K calendar (.ics) file, tailored for users with hypertension.
 It customizes the workout plan based on your age, weight, gender, preferred language, session start time, and personal goal.
 The script supports multiple export formats for use with Apple/Google calendars, Google Fit, and other platforms.
-It also generates a Markdown checklist for tracking progress.
+It also generates a Markdown checklist and an advanced Excel progress tracker for tracking progress.

 ## Features